- What is the New Israel Fund Australia?

 "Equality and partnership is not only written in our Declaration of Independence, it is not only moral, but it is also essential for the State of Israel, for its sustainable growth.
 If we do not do what is right and wise, we will be pushing the young Israeli Arabs into adversaries.“

-That is why NIF funds and supports organisations such as Adalah, that have done and continue to do ground-breaking work in achieving equal rights for Arab Israelis.
+That is why NIF funds and supports organisations such as Adalah, that have done and continue to do groundbreaking work in achieving equal rights for Palestinian Israelis.

-Defending NIF's support of Arab-Israeli organisations in general, and Adalah specifically, deputy Attorney General Yehudit Karp wrote on the Times of Israel website in March 2012:
+Defending NIF's support of Palestinian-Israeli organisations in general, and Adalah specifically, former Deputy Attorney-General Yehudit Karp wrote on the Times of Israel website in March 2012:

-Arab Israelis cannot reasonably be expected to share the Jewish perspective on the Zionist narrative.
-For example, some Arab human rights groups that receive NIF funding have called for Israel to become a bi-national Jewish-Arab state.
-NIF does not support that view (though some Jewish organisations and thinkers do) but NIF considers it reasonable for this to be the subject of free and open debate in a democratic society.
+Palestinian Israelis cannot reasonably be expected to share the Jewish perspective on the Zionist narrative.
+For example, Palestinian Israeli human rights groups that receive NIF funding have called for Israel to become a bi-national Jewish-Arab state.
+NIF does not support that view (though some Jewish and Israeli organisations and thinkers do) but NIF considers it reasonable for this to be the subject of free and open debate in a democratic society.

 If a grantee’s main activity strengthens Israeli society by promoting civil and human rights, pluralism and democracy, NIF will not cut it off on account of statements inconsistent with the Zionist narrative.
 In a similar way, NIF does not stop funding its Orthodox grantees, who think differently than NIF about the rights of gays and women.
 Free-flowing debate about such issues is not anti-Israel, it is Israeli democracy in action.

-NIF Australia was formed following a visit to Australia by Martin Indyk, a Fellow of the Brookings Institution and member of NIF’s Board.
-Martin was educated in Australia and served as the US ambassador to Israel and as Assistant Secretary of State for Near Eastern Affairs in the Clinton administration.
-He is now one of two patrons of New Israel Fund Australia, along with Ronni Kahn.
+NIF Australia was formed following a visit to Australia by Martin Indyk, a Fellow of the Brookings Institution and former United States Special Envoy for Israeli-Palestinian Negotiations.
+Martin was educated in Australia and served as the US Ambassador to Israel and as Assistant Secretary of State for Near Eastern Affairs in the Clinton administration.
+He and Ronni Kahn, founder of OzHarvest, are co-patrons of NIF Australia.

 The list of achievements by NIF-funded organisations is impressively long.
 The following are a few recent outcomes of work by organisations supported and funded by NIF: